Mary97h/Thesis/README.md

 3\_\_\_ to run the traffic inside mininet run : py net.main_traffic_test()

-- the recived vedio is in tmp folder
+- the recived vedio will be in tmp folder , also you will see the logs of the reciver there